-Nothing may compare to a ball park frank, but adding Cleveland’s own Bertman’s Ball Park Mustard gets as close as you can to stadium favorites.
-Joseph Bertman formulated his secret recipe in a garage in Cleveland almost a 100 years ago, and it hasn’t changed much since then.
+Nothing may compare to a ball park frank, but adding Cleveland’s own Bertman Ball Park Mustard gets as close as you can to the stadium favorites.
+Joseph Bertman formulated his secret recipe in a garage in the Sixth City almost a hundred years ago, and it hasn’t changed much since then.

 Vinegar, brown mustard seed, spices, and a heavy dose of down-home Ohio know-how are packed into each container.
 Pay homage to the famous spicy goodness that makes you feel like you’re in the middle of the Indians action even if you’re not down at Progressive Field.

 Those now-iconic black-rimmed glasses, that fresh cut with the jagged neckline, the strut to the mound, and, of course, that wicked fastball—it's never too early to introduce your young'un to the legend of Wild Thing.

 One of Cleveland’s wiliest and rawest pitchers in history, the young Ricky “Wild Thing” Vaughn became a legend when, with the bases loaded and two outs in the top of 9th, he struck out sworn nemesis Clu Haywood.
 It was the strikeout that set up the end of the 34-season-division-title drought.
 “Wild thing, you make my heart sing.
 You make everything groovy.”